Douane/Douane/README.md

 ### Licencing

-As of today the Douane kernel module and daemon process are closed source but the configurator is open source.
+As of today the Douane kernel module and daemon process are closed source but the configurator is open source (https://github.com/zedtux/douane-configurator).
 Also the D-Bus server should give you access to a lot of information that could help you in building new application based on filtered out-going traffic.

 ### Dependencies